Loading...

 It also excludes companies that feature controversies regarding human rights, corruption, and environmental issues with prejudice.

-Although this reduces about a third of the available companies, those left are highly diversified and offer strong performance that is forecast to maintain their trends over the next decade.
+Although this reduces about a third of the available companies, those left are highly diversified and offer strong performance forecasts to maintain their trends over the next decade.

 Parnassus Core Equity Fund Investor

-Parnassus Investments has been a top ESG investment fund for more than a decade.
+Parnassus Investments has been a top ESG investment fund for over a decade.
 If you are looking for a sustainable equity portfolio,

-It firmly believes in giving companies with a strong social, environmental and ethical base more power to make real changes across the globe.
-They work with companies that are committed to reducing adverse environmental and social outcomes.
+It firmly believes in giving companies with a strong social, environmental, and ethical base more power to make real changes across the globe.
+It works with companies committed to reducing adverse environmental and social outcomes.

 They only invest in companies with a long-term focus on sustainability, efficient management teams, and investment practices with wide moats.

-They have had a 20% increase in returns over the last several years, making them a moderate buy for those looking to diversify their portfolios with ESG fund options.
+They have had a 20% return increase over the last several years, making them a moderate buy for those looking to diversify their portfolios with ESG fund options.

 See Related: What is a Quadruple Bottom Line?